phoenixframework/phoenix_live_dashboard/README.md

 ```

 If you are running your application behind a proxy or a webserver, you also have to make sure they are configured for allowing WebSocket upgrades.
 For example, [here is an article](https://web.archive.org/web/20171104012240/https://dennisreimann.de/articles/phoenix-nginx-config.html) on how to configure Nginx with Phoenix and WebSockets.

-Finally, you will also want to configure your `config/prod.exs` and use your domain name under the `check_origin` configuration:

-    check_origin: ["//myapp.com"]

-Then you should be good to go!

 ## Using from the command line with PLDS